jimothy001/BookBio/README.md

-# BookBio
+# The Book Biography Machine
-The Book Biography Machine
+#### Visualize, study, and discover the provenance of books

 First navigate to ```Development/Scripts/``` and then go wild with the instructions below.